 Conclusions System II Series A: As all of these samples show surface defects and a slightly greasy surface, the materials are not completely compatible and may not have completely cured into the film.
-It is possible that the film properties being measured are due to the surface oil rather than incorporation of silicone into
+It is possible that the film properties being measured are due to the surface oil rather than incorporation of silicone into the backbone.

 Slip, CoF and peel force of all of the epoxy silicone modified epoxy coatings is significantly lower than the control.
 Multi-functional (pendant) epoxy silicones with higher functionality give lower peel force than those with lower functionality.
 The highest molecular weight linear di-functional epoxy silicone gives lower peel force than the lower molecular weight ones.

 Stain and mar resistance improve significantly when the cycloaliphatic epoxy coating is modified with either linear di-functional or multifunctional epoxy silicones.
 Both stain resistance and mar resistance seem to increase as the molecular weight of either polymer architecture is increased.
 The mar resistance of the 1 percent series is slightly better than the 20 percent series, whereas the latter is better than the former with respect to stain resistance.